ricklon/beginerbuggy/README.md

 ### 2. Securing Components
 - Mount all components using 3M Dual Lock hook and loop tape
-- Apply Loctite to all threaded connections once satisfied with assembly
+- Apply Loctite to all threaded connections once satisfied with the assembly

 ## Important Notes
 - Double-check all electrical connections before powering on